Olea oleaster

-Olea oleaster, the wild-olive, has been considered by various botanists a valid species and a subspecies of the cultivated olive tree, Olea europea, which is a tree of multiple origins that was domesticated, it now appears, at various places during the fourth and third millennia BCE, in selections drawn from varying local populations.
-The wild-olive (Ancient Greek κότινος/kótinos), which ancient Greeks distinguished from the cultivated olive tree (Ancient Greek ἐλαία/ἐλἀα), was used to fashion the olive wreath awarded victors at the ancient Olympic games.
-The ancient and sacred wild-olive tree of Olympia stood near the Temple of Zeus, patron of the games.
+Olea oleaster, or wild olive, is a subspecies of the cultivated olive tree, Olea europea.
+Originating in the Mediterranean Basin, it is considered an ancestor to the modern olive, which was likely domesticated during the fourth and third millennia BCE from multiple local populations.

+The wild olive (Ancient Greek κότινος / kótinos), which ancient Greeks distinguished from the cultivated olive (ἐλαία / ἐλἀα), was used to fashion the olive wreath awarded victors at the ancient Olympic games.
+The ancient and sacred wild olive tree of Olympia stood near the Temple of Zeus, patron of the games.

-Today, as a result of natural hybridization and the very ancient domestication and extensive cultivation of the olive throughout the Mediterranean Basin, wild-looking feral forms of olive, called "oleasters", constitute a complex of populations, potentially ranging from feral forms to the wild-olive.
-The wild-olive is a tree of the maquis shrubland, itself in part the result of the long presence of mankind.
+Due to natural hybridization and the very ancient domestication and extensive cultivation of the olive throughout the Mediterranean Basin, wild-growing feral forms of olive, called "oleasters", constitute a complex assortment of populations, potentially ranging from feral forms to the wild olive.
+The wild olive is characteristic of the maquis shrubland, itself partly the result of centuries, if not millennia, of human propagation.

-The drought-tolerant sclerophyllous tree is believed to have originated in the eastern Mediterranean Basin.
-It still provides the hardy and disease-resistant rootstock on which cultivated olive varieties are grafted.
+The drought-tolerant sclerophyllous tree is believed to have originated in the eastern Mediterranean Basin; it still provides the hardy and disease-resistant rootstock on which cultivated olive varieties are grafted.

 Greek myth and legend

-Literate Greeks recalled that the culture hero Aristaeus, originator of the arts of bee-keeping, cheese-making and other innovations of the most distant past, was he who "first pressed the fruit of the oily wild-olive."
+Literate Greeks recalled that the culture hero Aristaeus, originator of the arts of beekeeping, cheese-making and other innovations of the most distant past, was he who "first pressed the fruit of the oily wild-olive."